dannydabbles/storysprites/README.md

 make run
 ```

 Navigate to `http://localhost:8000` in your browser.
+Login with the username `test` and password `test`.

 To use the AI Dungeon Master, simply ask a question as if you were a player in a D&D campaign.
 The AI Dungeon Master will generate a response based on the context of the campaign, the history of the campaign, and the player's question.